MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 **REQUIRED**: ❌ No

 This object defines whether GraphQL is enabled and the name\[s\] used to expose the entity as a GraphQL type.
 This object is optional and only used if the default name or settings aren't sufficient.
+This section outlines the global settings for the GraphQL endpoint.

 #### Format